Home Makeover Tips: Remodeling Your Kitchen

 A Home Equity Line of Credit is one way to create a kitchen upgrade fund.
-"Whether investing in your dream kitchen or simply replacing an old roof, a home equity line of credit could be the right financing option," says Seth Goldkrantz, Chase Home Equity Executive.
+"Whether investing in your dream kitchen or simply replacing an old roof, a home equity line of credit could be the right financing option," says Serhat Oztop, Chase Home Equity Executive.
 "The first step, prioritize your home improvement wish list.
+Then, speak with a Home Lending Advisor to learn more about your financing options.
 Our goal is to have your family enjoying their new kitchen instead of worrying about debt.
 Ensuring our customers can comfortably repay is a critical part of our process ."

 Once you've created a plan to pay for the project there's just that little task of actually getting it done.
 With the guidance of Danny Lipford, a remodeling expert and host of the TV and radio show Today's Homeowner, here are smart and easy ways to create the culinary nook of your dreams.

 Switching out the knobs and handles on your cabinets is probably the easiest way to change the look of your kitchen.
 Take your current hardware to the store and look for a new style that'll cover up the existing holes.
 "You can get adventurous and go with polished brass or stainless steel," Lipford says.
 "With just a screwdriver and an hour, you've really done something to bring your kitchen into 2016."

 Add a Splash of Color